Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 In the code above lines (1)-(2) declare to dynamic arrays, with the typical syntax:
 `[..]type`
 To release memory, you can either use the **array_free** proc (line (3)), or the **free** proc which needs a pointer to the memory (line (4)).
-To add one item at a time, use the **array_add** proc with a pointer to the array, and the item as arguments (see lines (5) and following).
+To add one or several item(s) (see § 18B) at a time, use the **array_add** proc with a pointer to the array, and the item(s) as arguments (see lines (5) and following).

 ### 18.4.1 Useful procs for dynamic arrays

 We check if an item is present in the array in line (6), use **array_find**, which returns true if the item is found, false otherwise.
-Removal of items within a dynamic array is done with the **remove** proc, as in line (7): we want to remove the item with value 5, so we loop over the array, if-test with it ==, and if true, remove it.
+Removal of items within a dynamic array is done with the **remove** proc, as in line (7): we want to remove the item with value 5, so we loop over the array, if-test with it == value, and if true, remove it.
 This proc is used to safely remove elements while iterating through an array, which is often a problem in other languages.
 Notes:
 - This proc does not work for fixed-size arrays!
 - This proc does an unordered remove, the removed item is replaced with the last item.
+(For an ordered remove, see § 18B.)

 To copy an array into another array, use **array_copy**, as in line (8).
 To empty a dynamic array completely, use the **array_reset** proc, as in line (9).